hoomanlogic/hoomancmd/README.rst

 What is hoomancmd?
 ====================

-hoomancmd is a command-line interface extends python's cmd.Cmd utiling the hoomanlogic text-based human language input framework.
+hoomancmd is a command-line interface that extends python's cmd.Cmd utilizing the hoomanlogic text-based human language input framework.